ManoloMancelli/Persephone-3-Pro/Changelogs/Headband/Headband.md

  ## Headband no.3

-- Add gear teeth to the straps
+- Added gear teeth to the straps
 - Re-meshed the top part of the front

+ ## Headband no.4
+- Add mounting points to the top part of headband